 So, here’s how you can prepare for building tenders and succeed as an SME.

-Preparation is the key to success when tendering as an SME.
+Preparation is the key to success when tendering for a construction contract in the UK.
 Once you’re prepared and have the correct information ready, completing your building tender will feel much more straightforward.

 Let’s take a look at the common stages of a building tender, and how your SME can prepare for them.

-– The PAS 91 is simply a standardised Pre-Qualification Questionnaire (PQQ) for the construction industry.
+– The PAS 91 is simply a standardised Pre-Qualification Questionnaire (PQQ) for construction bids.
 You must pass this in order for the rest of your tender to be considered.
 You must provide policies and answer questions regarding;

 – Good news – the PAS 91 is designed with SME’s in mind.
 It simplifies the tendering process in order to encourage more suppliers (particularly SMEs) to apply for work.
 Overall, it helps buyers identify suitably qualified contractors with less time and resources.
 It essentially ensures that suppliers fit the minimum standards of a job and helps buyers achieve more sustainable procurement.